-Switzerland v New Zealand team news and updates
+Co-hosts New Zealand out of Women's World Cup

 Post update

-Foul by Rebekah Stott (New Zealand).
+Foul by Gabi Rennie (New Zealand).

 Post update